 Step 3: Attach hairpin legs to the table

 When the finish dried, I attached my legs using a power drill.
-(I bought my hairpin legs already finished.)
+I bought my hairpin legs already finished because I didn’t want to deal with cleaning and painting steel.

 This was tricky and a little scary because my piece of wood is only 3/4 of an inch thick, so I didn’t want the screws to go all the way through the wood or split it.
 But I also needed them to be beefy enough to hold the legs in place.